RecordedFuture-ProfessionalServices/psengine/docs/index.md

 And facilitate development with features like:

-* Prebuilt log handlers for console and file
+* Pre-built log handlers for console and file
 * Easy configuration management
 * Markdown creation from certain data types
 * Proxy support